emilienogue/egsr2024.github.io/2024/venue.md

 Imperial College London is conveniently accessible by various modes of transportation:
 - **By Plane:** You can fly into any of London's major airports, such as Heathrow, Gatwick, or London City Airport.
 From the airport, you can take direct transportation to Imperial College.

 - **By Bus:** London has an extensive bus network.
-You can easily reach Imperial College using the city's efficient bus services.
-Several bus routes connect to the campus.
+You can easily reach Imperial College using the city's efficient bus and tube services.
+The campus is well-connected with multiple bus routes, and it's conveniently situated near two Underground stations: South Kensington and Gloucester Road.
+These stations are serviced by the Piccadilly line, which offers a direct connection to Heathrow Airport.

 - **By Train:** The university is well-connected to London's railway system.
 The nearest train stations are a short walk or bus ride away.